0

 I was interested in mixed media in the visual arts from the first time I saw it, early in college –– unframed, free-standing, lopsided, weird materials.
 I loved it.
 As time went on, I understood more about that pleasure, the activity of walking around it, the importance and integrity of multiple points of view.
 I liked the absence of coherence and easy explanation, the absence of the usual focus on human beings.

 So for me, mixed media and mixed sorts of writing that call attention to their physical existence (rather than their meaning) –– whether on paper or in mud –– can make startling sense.
 At Jackson Community College, I started asking creative writing students for a mid-term project that would be “a book not readable in the usual ways,” a “deformed book” project.
 We’d hold an exhibit of these projects, and it was always a surprise to see the variety, the creative range in structure, with the overlappings and tangling of materials, of words or letters, images, fabrics.
 Metal welded, wires bent.
 Amazing to hear the range and freedom of discussions.
-At EMU, I added an entire creative writing workshop in mixed media, another in alternative narrative structures.
+At EMU (Eastern Michigan University), I added an entire creative writing workshop in mixed media, another in alternative narrative structures.
 And other creative writing faculty at EMU were developing their own genre-bending courses incorporating art, ‘zine publication (handmade before digital options then, and now also with digital ease), video, audio, you name it.
 It was an exciting time and with interest high among both faculty and students, we developed an MA in creative writing that included experimental and cross-discipline approaches, separately or within the fiction, non-fiction, and poetry courses.

 The Violence of Plowshares